St Francis Xavier's College, Liverpool

-St Francis Xavier's College is a Roman Catholic secondary school and sixth form with academy status located in Woolton, Liverpool, England.
-Year 7 to Year 11 are male only, whereas the Sixth Form (years 12 and 13) are coeducational.
+St Francis Xavier's College (abbreviated SFX) is an 11–18 boys Roman Catholic secondary school and sixth form with academy status located in Woolton, Liverpool, England.
 The college is under the trusteeship of the Brothers of Christian Instruction.
 Their mission is that of their founder, Jean Marie de la Mennais, "To make Jesus better known and loved".
+By October 2021, a total of 1,097 boys attended the school, 108 of whom were in the Sixth Form provision.

 The school is a specialist school for mathematics and computing, and was the first school in Liverpool to gain specialist school status in that category.

-Origins and history
+The schools most recent inspection by Ofsted took place in October 2021, and inspectors concluded that the school "required improvement" across all areas, including quality of education provided, behaviour and attitude of pupils attending the school, as well as leadership and management.

+History

+Establishment

 The college was founded in 1842 in association with Stonyhurst College, Lancashire by the Society of Jesus which is a Roman Catholic religious order.

-1842–1843: Soho Street

 The college had a rector from 1842 to 1844.
 It had two pupils.

-1843–1845: St. Anne Street

 A year later, it had a dozen pupils.
 Father Francis Lythgoe moved the college to St. Anne Street where it stayed until 1845.

-1846–1877: Salisbury Street

 In 1844 Father Johnson took over from Father Francis Lythgoe and moved his 24 pupils to the newly opened Presbytery on Salisbury Street.
 Father Collyns took over the college in 1853.
 With more than 50 pupils the rector Father Collyns decided that a new premises was needed.
 By 1856 the college had its own building built alongside the Presbytery and in 1877 a new college was built on 6 Salisbury Street.